a2k11/next-connect/README.md

  - used router.param() for grabbing user / deleting user by id
  - defined getAuthUser for user to access only their own data
  - fn: getUserProfile -> userController, remove error-catch from route since not async await function
+ - moved following routes to be recognized, defined following users
  -